-READING SPECIALIST CERTIFICATION
+READING SPECIALIST CERTIFICATE for LICENSURE

-Candidates who already have a master's degree may complete courses to qualify for the Kansas Reading Specialist License.
-For licensure only, students are required to complete three components of the program: coursework, two Literacy Perspectives Papers (LPP), and completion of PRAXIS II Reading Specialist Content Test.
+Candidates who already have a master's degree may complete courses to qualify for Kansas Reading Specialist Licensure.
+For Kansas licensure only, students are required to complete three components of the program: coursework with a B- or higher in each course, two Literacy Perspectives Papers (LPP), and successful completion of PRAXIS II Reading Specialist Content Test.
+Passing the PRAXIS II Reading Specialist Content Test is required to be licensed by the state.
 All courses are offered online.

-Reading Specialist Certification Course

-EDUC 7813 Theories of Reading 3

-EDUC 7823 Emergent Literacy 3

-EDUC 7873 Reading Writing Connections 3

-EDUC 7843 Content Area Reading Strategies 3

-EDUC 7853 Corrective Reading 3

-EDUC 7801 Diagnostic Literacy Practicum - Elementary Level 1

-EDUC 7811 Diagnostic Literacy Practicum - Middle/Secondary Level 1

-EDUC 7863 Servant Leadership in Literacy 3

-20 hours
+Candidates may be issued an MNU cefrtificate upon successful completion of required coursework, Perspective papers earning a 3.0 or higher and taking the required Praxis.

+Reading Specialist Certification Course EDUC 7813 Theories of Reading 3 EDUC 7823 Emergent and Early Literacy (PreK-Grade 2) 3 EDUC 7873 Writing and Reading Connections 3 EDUC 7843 Teaching Literacy Across Content & Disciplines (Grades 6-12) 3 EDUC 7853 Assessment and Instruction of Reading and Writing Difficulties 3 EDUC 7801 Diagnostic Literacy Practicum - Elementary Level 1 EDUC 7811 Diagnostic Literacy Practicum - Middle/Secondary Level 1 EDUC 7803 Advanced Children's and Adolescent Literature 3 20 hours